 The Holter opened in 1987, providing a space for the Helena community to experience contemporary art in central Montana.
 The museum has grown tremendously since that time, thanks to a successful capital campaign in 2002, adding 6,500 square ft. to create a dynamic 17,000 square ft. facility.
 Our museum is considered one of the finest in the state, consisting of five exhibition galleries, an education center, and a collections & research center.
-Offering over twenty rotating exhibitions each year, art education for all art lovers, artist residencies, lectures, receptions, and more – the Holter is among the premier cultural centers in the region.
+Offering between 15-20 rotating exhibitions each year, innovative art education for all ages, community-based events, artist residencies, lectures, receptions, and more – the Holter is among the premier cultural centers in the region.

 Please note that this recognition is actively being worked on.

 The hope is that this verbal/written acknowledgement of indigenous lands goes beyond the intent of recognition and holds the Holter to actively working with Helena’s tribal communities to listen and respond to expressed needs and wants, and to have programming designed with and for native voices and for the greater Helena community.

 The Holter Museum of Art recognizes the land in and around Helena, Montana and the space upon which the museum stands as traditional Blackfoot and Salish Kootenai territories, and at one point in time, Shoshone territory as well.
 This recognition is meant as an acknowledgement of the space the museum holds within colonized lands and the significance, as a cultural and educational space, the museum must place on Indian Education for All and on the representation of Native voices within the contemporary arts world.